meilisearch/documentation/learn/configuration/typo_tolerance.md

 # Typo tolerance

-Typo tolerance allows users to make mistakes when typing and still find results close to their query, e.g., typing `phnoe` instead of `phone`.
+Typo tolerance helps users find relevant results even when their search queries contain spelling mistakes or typos, e.g. typing `phnoe` instead of `phone`.
 Meilisearch allows you to [configure the typo tolerance feature for each index](/reference/api/typo_tolerance.md#update-typo-tolerance).

 ::: note
 Meilisearch considers a typo on a query's first character as two typos.
 This increases performance during search.